eizedev/AirConnect-Synology/README.md

 ## Troubleshooting

-### Cannot be installed or pgrade from an older version
+### Cannot be installed or upgrade from an older version

 If you get an error message that the package **cannot be installed** or **updated** or **started** when updating AirConnect-Synology, please **uninstall the old version** first (`Package Center -> AirConnect -> Uninstall`) and then install the new version.
 Uninstalling also removes the old scripts, references and configurations (only the logfile remains).
 Sometimes it can happen that the problem is already fixed with this.